-- Cell B1: In the "Student's Name" column, enter your name.
+- 1 Cell B1: In the "Student's Name" column, enter your name.
 The information entered here will also be automatically displayed in the name column of the Achievement Assessment self-evaluation sheet (Master's course version: evaluation tables (1)-(4), Doctoral course version: evaluation tables (1)-(6)) and the Achievement Assessment record sheet. - 2 Cell C1: In the "Grade" column, select the grade from the pull-down menu.
 Please do not forget to update it when you advance to the next grade. - 3 Cell D1: In the "Student's ID" column, enter your student ID number.
-The information you enter here will also be displayed in the "Student's ID" column of the self-evaluation sheet. - 4 Cell G1: In the "Chair's Name" column, enter the name of the chairperson of the Achieve Level Evaluation Committee (in most cases, your supervisor). - (5) Cell K1: In the "Date of revision" column, enter the latest date when you entered and updated the information in this table of specialized competence points. - 6 Cell N1: In the " Certificate of INFOSS" column, after taking and passing the e-learning course "INFOSS Information Ethics", select "Certified" from the pull-down menu (You only need to take INFOSS once when you are in college.)
-The "Not Confirmed/Unconfirmed" column on the right side is inoperable for students, the down menu.
+The information you enter here will also be displayed in the "Student's ID" column of the self-evaluation sheet. - 4 Cell G1: In the "Chair's Name" column, enter the name of the chairperson of the Achieve Level Evaluation Committee (in most cases, your supervisor). - 5 Cell K1: In the "Date of revision" column, enter the latest date when you entered and updated the information in this table of specialized competence points. - © Cell N1: In the "Certificate of INFOSS" column, after taking and passing the e-learning course "INFOSS Information Ethics", select "Certified" from the pull-down menu (You only need to take INFOSS once when you are in college.) - The "Not Confirmed/Unconfirmed" column on the right side is inoperable for students, the Achievement Level Evaluation Committee Chair will update it. - (7) Cell B3: In the "Round of Assessment Meeting" column, please select the round from the pulldown menu.
 If this is not set appropriately, the "Obtained Points" column and the "Specialized competence Point Graph" sheet will not be output correctly.